waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test Plan:** At the next opportunity, attempt to move 'Up' onto a `LEDGE_HOP_DOWN` tile to confirm it's impassable from below.

 ## Agent/Tool Ideas
-- Consider creating a 'Quest Progression' agent/tool.
-It would analyze NPC dialogue hints and current obstacles to suggest the next logical location to investigate.
+- **Quest Progression Agent:** Analyze NPC dialogue hints and current obstacles to suggest the next logical location to investigate.
+- **Puzzle Solver Assistant:** An agent that takes observations about a puzzle (tile types, object positions, interactions) and suggests simple, testable hypotheses.

 ### Cut Mechanic (CRITICAL DISCOVERY)
 - Using Cut on a tree removes the visual sprite, but the underlying tile may not immediately become traversable.
 The tile type in the map data (`CUT_TREE`) remains the source of truth for collision, as confirmed by a failed movement attempt at (8, 25) in Ilex Forest after cutting the tree.